chrispsn/ok/docs/Programming.md

 Encode and Decode
 -----------------
-K5 introduced overloads for `/` and `\` called `encode` and `decode`, respectively.
-In older versions of K, similar operations were called `_vs` and `_sv`.
+K7 has overloads for `\:` and `/:` called `encode` or `sv`, and `decode` or `vs`, respectively.
 These operators come from a long APL tradition, yet rarely have direct equivalents in the standard libraries of more conventional languages.

 You can think of `decode` as a function for splitting a scalar right argument into digits in some base given by the left argument.
 Consider converting ascending numbers into binary:

-	  2 2 2\'!4
+	  2 2 2\:'!4
 	(0 0 0
 	 0 0 1
 	 0 1 0